dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/python/function.md

 title: Python Function API
 ---

-You can create a DuckDB user-defined function (UDF) from a Python function so it can be used in SQL queries.
+You can create a DataMiner user-defined function (UDF) from a Python function so it can be used in SQL queries.
 Similarly to regular [functions](../../sql/functions/overview), they need to have a name, a return type and parameter types.

 Here is an example using a Python function that calls a third-party library.